We obey our creator, that is all that can be expected of any character, unless the master bids us otherwise home

 Kaboom.

-Its interesting that after Seeds of Death told us man didn't want to go beyond the moon, this story immediately after it tells of a vast empire of space mining and pirates.
+Episode two and we meet Milo Clancy.
+An interesting character!Its interesting that after of Death explained how man didn't want to go beyond the moon, whereas this story reveals a vast empire of space mining and pirates.

 There's been a huge predominance of futuristic stories of late and a historical frolick would be a nice break.